LeonBrindley/Warp-Coursework-2/README.md

 <ins>**Step 4: Step Counting and Speed Calculation**</ins>

-Finally, the number of steps in a particular period of time is extracted from the data.
+Fourthly, the number of steps in a particular period of time is extracted from the data.
 By accounting for the length of each step, the algorithm also estimates the speed at which the device is moving.
 Please note that the speed results will only become valid once the AccelerationBuffer and LPFBuffer have been filled.

+<ins>**Step 5: Activity Classification**</ins>

+Finally, the aforementioned speed calculation is converted to an activity.
+[Long and Srinivasan](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3627106) have shown that the average speed with equal amounts of walking and running (running fraction = 0.5) is about 2.2 m/s.
+Therefore, the **activityReading** variable is set to **ActivityRunning** if the speed exceeds 2.2 m/s (7.92 km/hr).
+Meanwhile, [Graham et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2967707) have shown that mean walking speeds of 0.23 m/s have been reported for older adults in geriatric rehabilitation settings.
+Therefore, the **activityReading** variable is set to **ActivityWalking** if the speed is between 0.23 m/s (0.828 km/hr) and 2.2 m/s (7.92 km/hr).
+Similarly, if the speed is below 0.23 m/s (0.828 km/hr), the **activityReading** variable is set to **ActivityStationary**.

 <ins>**Configuration: Low-Pass Filter Cut-Off Frequency**</ins>